eventum/eventum/Roadmap.md

 ----------------

 -   Allow security level on News items, based on user Roles
--   Wiki system integration for documentation/knowledgebase.
+-   Wiki system integration for documentation/knowledge base.
 Will allow use of the more advanced system such as used here.
 Hopefully allowing wiki syntax to be used in issue notes?